How to Get a Mortgage Loan Modification

 If you're struggling to pay your mortgage, you might be able to lower your payments with a loan modification.

 A "loan modification" is a written agreement that permanently changes the promissory note's original terms to make the borrower's mortgage payments more affordable.
-A modification typically lowers the interest rate and extends the loan's term.
+A modification typically lowers the interest rate and extends the loan's term to reduce the monthly payment amount.

 You'll need to contact your loan servicer to get a modification.
 Typically, you'll have to supply details about your income, expenses, and situation.
 You'll also usually have to provide supporting documentation.